craigkj/turbolinks-example/readme.md

 ---

 - Uses rollup to create a simple turbolinks js bundle.
-- Creates an express server with three html routes and that servers static assets (the gzipped bundle).
+- Creates an express server with three html routes and that serves static assets (the gzipped bundle).

 Default turbolinks behaviour then makes the app act in a SPA manner (no server reloads - html fetched by ajax and merged into current page).